Sierra Leone Marathon

 DAY 6/7 (OPTIONAL) – COWORKING DAYS

-Extend your stay and spend two days catching up on work, relaxing, enjoying and connecting in a beautiful resort on the coast.
+Extend your stay and spend two days catching up on work, relaxing, enjoying and connecting in a beautiful resort on the beach of Tokeh.
+Look out to the sea in front, or mountains beside, from beside the pool or stunning restaurant.

 Q Where does the race take place?